Skip to content

 Default hyperparameters for invoking the model.

-tools list[Any]
+tools list[Tool]

 The list of tools provided to the model to enable tool calling.